 Create a holding jar and feed the scoby every 4-6 weeks.
 A kombucha scoby can be placed in a jar of fresh sugar tea and starter tea (same ratios as would be used to make a normal batch) and allowed to sit in a relatively cool spot.
 Every 4 to 6 weeks, discard some of the liquid and add either some fresh sugared tea (up to 80% of the jar) or just some sugar (1/4 cup per quart of liquid).
 Stir to combine.
 (No metal utensils!)
 The fresh sugar tea is preferable as it provides all the nutrients the Scoby needs to survive and thrive during the break.
 If that isn’t an option though, adding just sugar will generally keep the scoby going until you can get back to it.
 Please note, if adding just sugar, you’ll likely only be able to do so for 2 or 3 cycles before the scoby begins to suffer.
 Also note that over time, liquid will evaporate from the jar and will have to be replaced.

-Create a holding jar for the scoby and place it in the refrigerator.While not an ideal solution, a kombucha scoby can be placed in a fresh batch of sugar tea and starter tea in the refrigerator.
+Create a holding jar for the scoby and place it in the refrigerator.While not an ideal solution as the risk of mold when scobys have been in the fridge is high, a kombucha scoby can be placed in a fresh batch of sugar tea and starter tea in the refrigerator.
 The cold will greatly slow the fermentation process and place the scoby in a state of hibernation.
 Keep in mind that placing a live culture in a state of chilled hibernation and bringing it back out is not a guaranteed process and may cause some damage to the Scoby.
-However, most of the time it does work well.
+However, most of the time it does work.
 Please note: DO NOT FREEZE kombucha scobys.

 Dehydrate the scoby.
 The final option is to dehydrate a few scobys to use in the future.
 Scobys can be dehydrated by placing them on a sheet of unbleached parchment paper and allowing them to dry in a warm spot (around 80° to 90°F) until they are the consistency of jerkey.
 Beware of fruit flies and other pests when leaving scobys out to dry.
 Please note, we suggest drying several scobys as the process isn’t normally very precise and there is a failure rate.
 Having multiple scobys improves the odds you’ll be successful rehydrating at least one scoby when you are ready to start making kombucha again.
 Once the scobys are dehydrated, place them in a sealable plastic bag and store them in the refrigerator (not the freezer).
 Dehydrated scobys will generally survive in the refrigerator for at least 3 months.